jeffknupp/blog/in_progress/open_source/travisci.md

 You should also receive an email letting you know the build was successful.
-Though you can probably configure it otherwise, you'll get emails only when the build is broken or fixed, but not if a commit has the same outcome as the build that preceeded it.
+Though you can probably configure it otherwise, you'll get emails only when the build is broken or fixed, but not if a commit has the same outcome as the build that preceded it.
 This is incredibly useful, as your not inundated by useless "the build passed!" emails but are still alerted when something changes.